Mr-Zanzibar/Simple-Web-Calculator/README.md

 # Simple-Web-Calculator
-A web calculator mada in js
+A web calculator made in js